 With the advent of Globalisation, more and more Indians have now started settling abroad.
-They are not only settling abroad but have also started sending money from India to US and other Countries.
+They are not only settling abroad but have also started sending money from India to US, Canada, Australia, Europe, Dubai and other Countries.
 As a step towards further simplification and liberalisation of the Foreign Exchange facilities available to resident Indians, RBI had announced the Liberalised Remittance Scheme in February 2004.

 The facility extended under this Scheme is in addition to the facility extended for private travel, business travel, studies, medical treatment etc as described in Schedule III of Foreign Exchange Management Rules 2000

-To avail this Scheme, the Resident Indian will have to designate a branch of an Authorised Dealer through which all the remittances under the Scheme will be made.
+To avail the benefit of Liberalised Remittance Scheme, the Resident Indian will have to designate a branch of an Authorised Dealer through which all the remittances under the Scheme will be made.
 The applicants should have maintained the bank account with the bank for a minimum period of one year prior to the remittance.